TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 If you do not want your personally-identifying information to be collected or used for any of these purposes, please do not provide it (although if you do not provide it, you may not be able to use or participate in certain features of the NPR Services).
 You can also 'opt out' according to the process described below.

-NPR, with the assistance from time to time of its third party service vendors, uses non-identifying aggregate information to analyze use of and better design the NPR Services and to share with third parties in aggregate form only as appropriate.
-For example, we may tell a third party that a certain number of users accessed a particular audio stream on our Web site.
+NPR, with the assistance from time to time of its third party service vendors, uses non-identifying aggregate information, including non-identifying aggregate data regarding age, gender and/or user interests, to analyze use of and better design the NPR Services and to share with third parties in aggregate form only as appropriate.
+For example, we may tell a third party that a certain number or category of users accessed a particular audio stream on the NPR Services.
 We also may share non-identifying aggregate information with third party services that combine NPR's information with aggregate information from other sources to provide ratings and ranking data or other services of value to NPR.
 However, we will not disclose any information that could be used to identify those users.

 **Security**